 K) First Coat of Paint: paint the BACK of the DOOR first (both coats of paint).
 If you paint the backs first any marks left from the painters' pyramids (only if you're in a rush) will be on the back of the door - drying time is as per the paint's instructions.
 Overnight drying before flipping the doors and painting the fronts is recommended.
 Water-based enamels such as Ben Moore Advance will need a full 16 hours of dry try between coats.
 While the paint may feel very dry after 5 to 6 hours I never attempt any repaints prior to the interval of time recommended by the paint manufacturer.

 - If the first coat has not cured enough the second coat will soften the first coat creating thick and unsightly brush marks.

-- Yellow bleeds or stains coming through white primer are a sign you need to use an oil based primer with shellac such as BIN by Zinsser.
+- Yellow bleeds or stains coming through white primer are a sign you need to use an oil-based primer with shellac such as BIN by Zinsser.
 If not dealt with the yellow will continue to bleed through to the finish coat.
-If the yellowing is only is only in a few spots then use a spray can of BINs and only spot prime.
-If the yellowing is extensive you will need to apply a complete coat of the BINs shellac based primer.
+If the yellowing is only in a few spots then use a spray can of BINs and only spot prime.
+If the yellowing is extensive you will need to apply a complete coat of the BINs shellac-based primer.

 L) Painting the Sides: each time you paint a door do the sides lightly (not to thick) with a roller.
 Use light coats on the sides because you end up putting 3 coats (1 primer, 2 finish) on the each door (technically because you paint the front and back of the door you get to apply up to 6 coats on the sides), Never use a fully load roller sleeve on the sides, the paint will run over the edges and you'll get sags.
 I always use a depleted sleeve, i.e one that you have just used to paint a larger surface with (the front) and one that has relatively little paint left in it.